TCGV/blog/_posts/2019-12-23-stock-option-pricing-inference.md

   <br>
 </p>

-As speculated, actual market prices are above the Gaussian model prices (underpriced), and below the Cauchy model prices (overpriced).
-The Gaussian model came really close to the actual option prices, which makes sense, since it's fitting error to the observed density was much lower.
+As speculated, actual market prices are slightly above the Gaussian model prices (underpriced), and below the Cauchy model prices (overpriced).
+The Gaussian model came really close to the actual option prices, which makes sense, since it's likelihhod to the observed density was much higher.

 So after analysing this plot I had an idea, since this final script can take any probability density to calculate option prices, what if I used the observed density estimate instead, would it yield better, more accurate option prices?